Executive Committee Bureau

 The Executive Committee Bureau comprises four office holders: the Chairperson, two Vice-Chairpersons and the Rapporteur representing the four United Nations regional groups.
 The Bureau is elected at the end of the annual plenary session in October.

 - H.E.
-Mr. Salim BADDOURA (Lebanon), First Vice-Chairperson
+Mr. Salim BADDOURA (Lebanon), Chairperson

 - Ms. Ellen HANSEN, Secretary